gatsbyjs/gatsby/docs/docs/sourcing-from-yaml.md

 1. The `js-yaml` package installed earlier is imported.
 2. The `index.yaml` file is loaded and the content parsed.
-3. Through the use of Gatsby's `createPage()` api, the parsed file will be used to create some pages programmatically.
+3. Through the use of Gatsby's [`createPage()` API](/docs/actions/#createPage), the parsed file will be used to create some pages programmatically.
-4. Using the `context` property, will allow every piece of data you add there, to be accessible in the page as a special prop named `pageContext` allowing it to be consumed.
-You can read more about it [here](https://www.gatsbyjs.org/docs/creating-and-modifying-pages/)
+4. The `context` property will pass your data into the page as a special prop named `pageContext`, allowing it to be consumed.
+You can read more about `context` in [creating and modifying pages](/docs/creating-and-modifying-pages/).

 ## Review of the steps so far

 Doing a quick review of what you have done so far:

-1. Created a new Gatsby website based on a template.
+1. Created a new Gatsby website based on a starter.
 2. Added some dependencies to handle YAML files.
 3. Created the file and folder structure to house the contents.
-4. Configured Gatsby to fetch the data and create some pages programmatically.
+4. Extend Gatsby's default configuration through `gatsby-node.js` to fetch the data and create some pages programmatically at build time.

 ## Gatsby Template